ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 ---
 layout: post
 title: "Project Loved: July 2021"
-date: 2021-07-20 13:30:00 +0000
+date: 2021-07-20 14:30:00 +0000
 ---

 Project Loved is here to cool you off from the summer heat with the freshest picks you've seen yet.

 ![](/wiki/shared/news/banners/project-loved.jpg)

 For those unfamiliar, Project Loved hosts community voting polls each month to decide which beatmaps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 These maps are all chosen by the Loved Captains of their respective gamemodes.
-You can click on each of the map's banners in this post to go to its poll on the forums, or to view them on the forum [here](https://osu.ppy.sh/community/forums/120).
+You can click on each map's banner in this post to go to its poll on the forums, or to view them all on the forum [here](https://osu.ppy.sh/community/forums/120).
 The voting process only lasts for 10 days, so make sure that you go vote!
 More info about this project is available on the [wiki page](/wiki/Project_Loved)!

 This month, Project Loved will be getting 2 new Captains!

 Coming from the osu!taiko Nomination Team, we'd like to welcome [Horiiizon](https://osu.ppy.sh/users/8071438) to Project Loved!
 With their experience both in modding maps and as a player, we trust they're going to continue to bring quality maps to the Loved section!
-Our second captain this month, is actually returning after their break from the team.
+Our second captain this month is actually returning after their break from the team.
 This captain is [_underjoy](https://osu.ppy.sh/users/2235750), who will be rejoining the osu!mania captain roster!

 That's all for the big changes this month, so let's get into the picks for July.